 An analysis of the latest developments in the crisis between Saudi Arabia and Qatar – the situation is getting much worse and geopolitics are going to get complicated.

-Today I am interested in analyzing latest developments, for what is happening between Qatar and Saudi Arabia – even if very few analysts are paying attention – is revealing.
+Today I am interested in analyzing the latest developments, as what is happening between Qatar and Saudi Arabia is revealing.
+Very few analysts are paying attention to this crisis.

 Let’s delve into geopolitics.

 As I wrote in Il Qatar ed il Medio Oriente – L’Inferno Geopolitico, in June 2017 Saudi Arabia has referred to Qataris as ‘… an extension of their brothers in the Kingdom …’

 Now comes the war term – linked to Islam’s most sacred sites.

 This is getting more and more serious.
 When someone refers to brothers and then to religion, everything can be expected.